troddy-jpg/American-Literature-FL23/Bradstreet Essay.md

 Bradstreet acknowledges the cruelty,

-bradstreet sees her work like her critics,
+Bradstreet sees her work like her critics,

-bradstreet blames herself for the mistakes,
+Bradstreet blames herself for the mistakes,

 Bradstreet internalizes the criticism to the point of blaming her own lack of life experience.